AdobeDocs/campaign-standard.en/help/administration/using/audit.md

 **[!UICONTROL Audit trail]** consists of three components:

-* **Custom Resources Audit trail**: check the activity & last modification done to custom resources.
+* **Custom Resources Audit trail**: check the activity and last modification done to custom resources.

     For more information on **[!UICONTROL Custom resources]**, refer to this [page](../../developing/using/key-steps-to-add-a-resource.md).

-* **Workflow Audit trail**: check the activity & last modification done to workflows, and additionally, the state of your workflows such as:
+* **Workflow Audit trail**: check the activity and last modification done to workflows, and additionally, the state of your workflows such as:

   * Created
   * Modified